api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

 viewing the code of the proxy on the block explorer.

 The `dapiServer` address should be the same as the address of the `Dapiserver` contract.
+Refer to the
-Please refer to this [link](/reference/dapis/chains.md) for the contract address of the `Dapiserver` contract on different chains.
+[chains and contract addresses](/reference/dapis/chains.md) page for the address of the `Dapiserver` contract on different chains.

 The `dapiNameHash` should be the same as the `dapiNameHash` of the dAPI you are using which can be computed using the following cli commands: